yashbankhele/YashBankhele/README.md

 # Yash Bankhele

-"I'm a passionate AI & Data Science student focused on turning data into valuable insights.
-I'm always learning new technologies and methods to solve real-world problems."
+I'm a passionate AI & Data Science student focused on turning data into valuable insights.
+I'm always learning new technologies and methods to solve real-world problems.

 ---